-Group supervision means one LMHP supervisor (excluding LACs) and not more than six (6) supervisees in supervision session.
+- Effective July 15, 2020, staff shall receive a minimum of four (4) hours of clinical supervision per month for full time staff and a minimum of one (1) hour of clinical supervision per month for part time staff, that shall consist of no less than one (1) hour of individual supervision.
+Each month, the remaining hours of supervision may be in a group setting.
+Given consideration of case load and acuity, additional supervision may be indicated. - The LMHP (excluding LACs) supervisor must ensure services are in compliance with the established and approved treatment plan. - Group supervision means one LMHP supervisor (excluding LACs) and not more than six (6) supervisees in supervision session.
 Individual and group meetings may be telephonic or via a secure Health Insurance Portability and Accountability Act HIPAA compliant online synchronous videoconferencing platform.
-Texts and/or emails cannot be used as a form of supervision to satisfy this requirement.

-The supervision with the LMHP must:

-- 1. Occur before initial services on a new member begin and, at a minimum, twice a month preferably every fifteen (15) days (except under extenuating or emergent circumstances that are reflected in the supervisory notes); - 2.
-Progress notes that are discussed in supervision must have the LMHP supervisor signature; and - 3.
-Have documentation reflecting the content of the training and/or clinical guidance.
-The documentation must include the following: - a) Date and duration of supervision; - b) Identification of supervision type as individual or group supervision; - c) Name and licensure credentials of the LMHP supervisor; - d) Name and credentials (provisionally licensed, master's degree, bachelor's degree, or high school degree) of the supervisees; - e) The focus of the session and subsequent actions that the supervisee must take; - f) Date and signature of the LMHP supervisor; - g) Date and signature of the supervisees; - h) Member identifier, service and date range of cases reviewed; and - i) Start and end time of each supervision session.
+Texts and/or emails cannot be used as a form of supervision to satisfy this requirement. - The supervision with the LMHP must: - Occur before initial services on a new member begin and, at a minimum, twice a month preferably every fifteen (15) days (except under extenuating or emergent circumstances that are reflected in the supervisory notes). - Progress notes that are discussed in supervision must have the LMHP supervisor signature. - Have documentation reflecting the content of the training and/or clinical guidance.
+The documentation must include: - Date and duration of supervision; - Identification of supervision type as individual or group supervision; - Name and licensure credentials of the LMHP supervisor; - Name and credentials (provisionally licensed, master's degree, bachelor's degree, or high school degree) of the supervisees; - The focus of the session and subsequent actions that the supervisee must take;